OpenPrograms/Vexatos-Programs/selene/README.md

 Selene
 ======

 This is a Lua library I made for more convenient functional programming.
-I provides special syntax as well as convenient functions on tables and strings.
+It provides special syntax as well as convenient functions on tables and strings.
 ###Table of contents
   - [Syntax](#syntax)
     - [Smart self-calling](#smart-self-calling)